kevinwatson/professional-sports-tech-book/040-chapter-03.md

 ## Uniforms

 NFL uniforms undergo regular revisions to make the sport safer.
+Regular testing of existing and new helmet data combined with health and concussion data is used to adjust the approved equipment list on a yearly schedule.
+Shoulder, thigh and knee pads are required during every play to protect players.

 ### Helmets